-We are NYU’s Blog.
-Our goal is to deliver all the discussion-worthy happenings in the school and city we call home.
+We are NYU’s blog.
+Student-run and independently funded, our goal is to deliver all the discussion-worthy happenings in the school and city we call home.
 The site is conversational, the setup straightforward, and the information useful.
 Read our daily blend of original reporting and insightful commentary to learn about what’s happening at your university, in your neighborhood, and around the country.
 We’ll help you feel pretty damn connected to a school with no campus.

 Instant news, however, is especially compelling for breaking stories like last year’s student occupation of an NYU cafeteria.
 For NYU Local, the blogger Charlie Eisenhood got inside with the kaffiyeh-wearing radicals and put readers there, with a marathon multimedia live-blogging collage so intimate that it included listening in on snippets of negotiations.
 The blog played the role of “managing this giant discussion,” Mr. Brown says, rather than trying to summarize the madness in the style of a traditional newspaper article.